 DescriptionCost

-Boats 16 feet to <26 feet in length$70
+Boats (less than 16 feet in length)$35

 Duplicate Registration$11

-Marine Toilet Certificate with boat registration$5
+Marine Toilet Certificate (with boat registration)$5

 Standalone Marine Toilet Certificate$15